lucolvin/Toolbox-TUI/README.md

 - Browse and filter commands by category
 - Run commands directly from a user-friendly TUI (Terminal User Interface)
 - Import and export command collections to share with others
+-
+> [!WARNING]
+> Toolbox is still in alpha development.
+Expect bugs and breaking changes.

 ## Features